 Family reunion and Tất niên – December 30th

-First three days of the new year: visit paternal side on the first day, maternal side on the second day, and teachers on the third day
+The first three days of the new year: visit the paternal side on the first day, the maternal side on the second day, and teachers on the third day

 Hóa vàng – burn the offerings near Tet’s end for ancestors: January 4th

 Reopen business: usually, owners pick a good date that matches their age

 The following food is often consumed during Tet; some are particular to Tet and often associated with the grand celebration: